 Notice in the “ASSIGNABLE” slider control, the drop-box is set to “200-Strummed Chord Note Delay”.
 If it isn't, please select that value.

-Since MIDI controller identifier numbers only go up to 127, this is not something that is sent out on the MIDI channel.
+Since MIDI control identifier numbers only go up to 127, this is not something that is sent out on the MIDI channel.
 Instead, it is used to internally control the KeyMusician Keyboard.
-The value specified by this slider is multiplied by two, yielding the number of milliseconds (1/1000 of a second) the synthesizer should delay before playing the successive notes of a chord.
-This delay (if acted on by the synthesizer) produces the strumming sound.
+The value specified by this slider is multiplied by two (four for arpeggios), yielding the number of milliseconds (1/1000 of a second) the synthesizer should delay before playing the successive notes of a chord.
+This delay produces the strumming sound.

-If you set it to 0, there is no strumming sound.
+If you set it to 0, there is no strumming sound (which is the best way to turn it off).
 If you set it to the maximum value (127), it takes about a second to play a 3-note chord.
 For my taste, I like a value of 32 (4 tick-marks to the right of the left-most tick-mark), which is the way this configuration file is initially set.
 If it isn't set that way, please set it to 32, at least while we start out using it.

 Okay, let's try it out.

-On the numeric-keypad (with the Num Lock light lit), first play an F-major-7th chord, then play a C-major-7th chord (like we did in the last exercise).
+On the numeric-keypad (with the Num Lock light lit), first play an F-major-7th chord (pressing & holding the “Play” key), then play a C-major-7th chord (pressing and holding the “Play” key).
 Listen to the sound as you do that.
 Repeat that chord-sequence a few times, and see how you like the sound.

 Another neat thing, is you can make a sound like a Balaliaka (a Russian folk stringed musical instrument, often played with continual strumming).
 To do this, with a chord already set to be played, press the Play-button (“0” on the numeric-keypad) over-and-over, somewhat quickly.
 Adjust the speed you press the key to where you get a constant strumming sound.

-Click on one of the other performance panes (F2 through F10, or F12), and try playing strummed-chords while you play melody-notes.
+Click on one of the other performance panes (F2 through F10, or F12), and try playing strummed-chords while you improvise melody-notes along with the strummed chords.
 Remember that you need to re-press the chord Play-button to make it play again and again.
 Otherwise, the chord fades away, and it's like there is no chord.